JinnnK/Tranformable-Gaussian-Reward-sim2real-with-Turtlebot3/README.md

   author={Liu, Shuijing and Chang, Peixin and Huang, Zhe and Chakraborty, Neeloy and Hong, Kaiwen and Liang, Weihang and Livingston McPherson, D. and Geng, Junyi and Driggs-Campbell, Katherine}, booktitle={IEEE International Conference on Robotics and Automation (ICRA)}, year={2023}
 }

-@inproceedings{liu2020decentralized,
-  title={Decentralized Structural-RNN for Robot Crowd Navigation with Deep Reinforcement Learning}, author={Liu, Shuijing and Chang, Peixin and Liang, Weihang and Chakraborty, Neeloy and Driggs-Campbell, Katherine}, booktitle={IEEE International Conference on Robotics and Automation (ICRA)}, year={2021}, pages={3517-3524}
-}
 ```